Contents of this page:

 What Vaporizer to buy?

-The super-portable pocket-sized incredible convection (hot-air) vape by Arizer (makers of the best selling ever, and until now the best all-round vape available, the Arizer Solo), the Arizer AIR is the next big thing.
-It works at least as good, if not better, than the Solo and has a whole lot of other things going for it!
+The super-portable pocket-sized incredible convection vape by Arizer (makers of the best selling ever, and until these came along the best all-round vape available, the Arizer Solo), the Arizer AIR is an amazing smaller version of the original.
+AIR 2 takes the improvements even further by adding features like digital temperature read-out and super-customizable temp setting, extended battery life and Micro-USB charging port.
+Functioning as well as the beloved Solo, the AIR (and AIR 2) have a whole lot going for them!
 Portability is foremost of course - totally pocket sized.
-Price is number two - it's only $199.95!
-And you get a LOT for that relatively little price!
-Like a user-replaceable Li-ion rechargeable battery system which means that not only can you swap out the battery if it ever starts to not hold as much of a charge, but you can also purchase a spare (or more) and keep it charged to extend your vaping time by at least double!
-Which leads me to the next great advantage which is the Air's other available accessories - believe it or not, it kicks ass in this regard even though it's brand new, because most Arizer Solo (see #2 below) accessories seem to fit it!
-That means you can already connect it to a water-pipe if you want to using our Planet Vape Glass-on-Glass GonG connectors, and you can use our Planet Vape High Efficiency Stems of various types (straight, bent, shorty, turbo, etc.) or our Ed's TNT Wood Stems or Black Glass or Tapered aftermarket Stems, etc.!
-It also comes with TWO stems already, including a short one with plastic mouth tip and a longer all-glass one.
-Most amazingly, it comes with a silicone protective case AND a belt-loop equipped carrying case with spots for two accessories (i.e. stems and/or GonGs - Glass-on-Glass attachments).
-There are tons of other benefits to this unit, most of all being that it functions amazingly well, sporting TRUE Convection Vaporization (hot-air rather than hot-plate type conduction baking/frying type vaporization which is nonsense)... not to mention features like auto-shutoff and the ability to vape while charging.
-All round, and especially for our price, this Arizer Air is totally revolutionary and amazing.
-We've sold thousands of Arizer Solos, and they're still at the top of the market and will continue to sell like stink and be enjoyed by millions (and are priced a little less) but I can't think of many reasons to get a Solo over an AIR!!
+Price (compared with other vaporizers more generally) is number two - The AIR and AIR2 are amazinglyt reasonably priced!
+And you get a LOT for your money - like a user-replaceable Li-ion rechargeable battery system which means that not only can you swap out the battery if it ever starts to not hold as much of a charge, but you can also purchase a spare (or more) and keep it/them charged to extend your vaping time with ease!
+Which leads me to the next great advantage which is the Air's other available accessories - both Air and Air2 really kick butt in this regard especially because most Arizer Solo (see #2 below) accessories fit!
+That means you can already connect your Air/Air2 to a water-pipe if you want to using our Arizer OR Planet Vape Glass-on-Glass GonG connectors, and you can use our many optional Arizer or Planet Vape High Efficiency Stems of various types (straight, bent, shorty, turbo, etc.)...
+The Air/Air2 starter kits also come with TWO stems already, including a short one with plastic mouth tip and a longer all-glass one.
+Most amazingly, they come with a silicone protective case AND a belt-loop equipped carrying case with spots for two accessories.
+There are tons of other benefits to these units, most of all being that they function amazingly well AND super reliably; sporting TRUE Convection Vaporization (hot-air, rather than hot-plate type conduction baking/frying type vaporization which is nonsense)... not to mention features like auto-shutoff and the 'pass-through' ability to vape while charging.
+All around, and especially for our guaranteed lowest-allowed prices, this Arizer Air/Air2 are totally revolutionary and amazing

-An awesome all-round middle-of-the-road choice.
-Much less expensive than the Volcanos (around $180).
+The original Solo, as we mentioned above, is an awesome all-round middle-of-the-road vaporizer choice.
+Much less expensive than the Volcano brand portable options.
 Portable in that it is lithium-ion rechargeable battery operated, but not really pocket-sized (but close!).
-We sell probably ten times more Solos (and Airs now that they are proven and have surpassed the Solo) than any other vaporizer.
-Tons of accessories available for it including high efficiency stems and connectors and carrying cases etc., and priced amazingly at around $180.
+We sell probably ten times more Solos (and Airs/Air2s now that they are proven and have surpassed the Solo) than any other vaporizer.
+Tons of accessories available including high efficiency stems and connectors and carrying cases etc., and priced amazingly.
 Just awesome all around.
 Super amazing choice no matter what.
-But the Air is definitely an upgrade (and only a $20 one).
+But the Air is definitely an upgrade!
+The Solo 2 takes Solo's form factor and boosts performance to another level!
+Much longer battery life (though the Solo2 battery is NOT replaceable), slightly sleeker more sturdy design, digital temperature display and accurate to-the-degree-setting.
+Solo2 is awesome, and definitely steps up the Solo game, but for not that much more money, and as long as you can handle charging/swapping batteries more often, the Air2 definitely is another step up.

 3. Crafty and Mighty by Storz and Bickel (makers of Volcano)

 Crafty and Mighty are incredible.
-Finally, pocket-sized portable vaporizers by the Volcano people.
-Work as well as you could hope and expect.
-Amazing all around.
-Crafty is controllable by Android/iPhone app and rechargeable via Micro USB - just awesome, but costs around $429.
+Finally, pocket-sized portable vaporizers by the Germans who gave the world the wonderful Volcano.
+Work as well as you could hope and expect - amazing all-around.
+Crafty is controllable by Android/iPhone app and rechargeable via Micro USB - just awesome, but costs a pretty penny.
 Mighty is similarly incredible, works at least as good if not a little better due to having dual li-ion batteries and controls on the unit with no Bluetooth iPhone/Android app connectivity.
 We love it, and find choosing between it and Mighty to be a real toss-up!

-Helpful list of differences: 1) price - the Mighty is around $509 versus Crafty's $429, 2) charging - while Crafty is more universally chargeable thanks to Micro USB connection, Mighty has a regular AC/DC adapter type plug-in charging system (but batteries last twice as long in Mighty).
+Helpful list of differences: 1) price - the Mighty is a good little bit more than Crafty 2) charging - while Crafty is more universally chargeable thanks to Micro USB connection, Mighty has a regular AC/DC adapter type plug-in charging system (but batteries last twice as long in Mighty).
 3) Mighty has no Bluetooth connectivity (while of course all the functions are actually on the unit instead, including an awesome LED temperature screen) - tough to say which method is cooler!; and 4) the Crafty is much more pocket-sized while Mighty is substantially larger.
-Also, a tiny thing - oddly the Mighty has a rounded bottom so doesn't really stand up, without following the somewhat unstable method of using the poker tool backwards in its little holder on the bottom (not a real problem of course, just worth noting as a bit of an oddity).
+Also, a tiny thing - oddly the Mighty has a rounded bottom so doesn't really stand up without its little kick-stand poker piece at least, as far as I can see (not a real problem of course, just worth noting as a bit of an oddity).

 4. Volcano (DIGIT and/or Classic)

-STILL the ultimate vaporizer, as long as you're not looking for portability at all, and are OK with the cost.
-Quite large, plug-in unit that works basically perfectly. (around $769 or $609 respectively)
+STILL the ultimate vaporizers, as long as you're not looking for portability at all, and are OK with the cost.
+Quite large, plug-in units that works basically perfectly.
+Not cheap, but can't be beat!

 All the best!